haddocking/disvis/README.md

 *Disvis* outputs 5 files:

-* *accessible_complexes.out*: a text file containing the number of complexes consistent with a number of restraints.
-Column 1 shows the number of consistent restraints for each complex counted, denoted by N; column 2 shows the number of complexes consistent with **exactly** N restraints; column 3 shows the fraction of all complexes sampled that are consistent with **exactly** N restraints; column 4 gives the number of complexes consistent with **at least** N restraints, and is thus the cumulative sum of column 2;
-column 5 is again the fraction of complexes consistent with **at least** N restraints, and also the cumulative sum of column 3.
+* *accessible_complexes.out*: a text file containing the number of complexes consistent with a given number of restraints.
+Column 1 shows the number of consistent restraints for each complex counted, denoted by N; column 2 shows the number of complexes consistent with *exactly* N restraints; column 3 shows the fraction of all complexes sampled that are consistent with *exactly* N restraints; column 4 gives the number of complexes consistent with *at least* N restraints, and is thus the cumulative sum of column 2; column 5 is again the fraction of complexes consistent with *at least* N restraints, and also the cumulative sum of column 3.

-* *violations.out*: a text file showing how often a specific restraint is violated for each number of consistent restraints and indicates which restraint is most likely to be a false-positive.
-Column 1 shows the number of consistent restraints N, while each following column indicates the violation fraction of each specific restraints.
-Each row thus represents in what fraction of all complexes consistent with **at least** N restraints a particular restraint is violated.
+* *violations.out*: a text file showing how often a specific restraint is violated for complexes consistent with a number of restraints.
+The higher the violation fraction of a specific restraint, the more likely it is to be a false-positive.
+Column 1 shows the number of consistent restraints N, while each following column indicates the violation fractions of a specific restraint for complexes consistent with *at least* N restraints.
+Each row thus represents the fraction of all complexes consistent with *at least* N restraints that violated a particular restraint.

 * *accessible_interaction_space.mrc*: a density file in MRC format.
 The density represents the center of mass of the scanning chain conforming to the maximum